Copper State Adjusting Copper State Adjusting

 By Joe Hundley

-How Does the Contingency Fee Structure Work?
+How Does Contingency Work?

 How Do Public Adjuster Fees Compare to Going It Alone?